malexaims/2010---2015-FARS-Crash-Data-Analysis/README.md

 - Address multicollinearity of features for regression models, either by removing features or employing a ridge regression model.
 - Calculate correlation coefficients for feature correlation with number of fatal crashes per capita.
 - Test correlation coefficients to determine statistical significance.
 Only include statistically significant correlations in regression model.
-- Consider creating bins, such as "low", "medium", "high", for classification of counties: change the problem from regression to classification.